 Ginette pills operate by regulating androgen production to maintain healthy levels.
-These drugs contain 0.035 mg of ethinyl estradiol and 2 mg of the cyproterone hormone.
+Ginette 35 for PCOS patients contains 0.035 mg of Ethinyl estradiol and 2 mg of the cyproterone hormone.
 Cyproterone prevents the ovaries from overproducing the male hormone androgen.

-Acne and unsightly face hair are reduced as a consequence.
-By lowering the levels of androgens in the blood, ethinyl estradiol enhances the effects of cyproterone.
+Acne and unsightly facial hair are reduced as a consequence.
+By lowering the levels of androgens in the blood, Ethinyl estradiol enhances the effects of cyproterone.
 Together, they aid in the treatment of PCOS symptoms effectively.

 Ginette 35 uses to prevent pregnancy.
-It’s also a very effective medicine for treating various problems including the following ones:
+Ginette 35 birth control pills is very effective medicine for treating various problems including the following ones: